 One of the most notorious and feared pre-trial prisons operated in the basement of the building at 1 Pagari Street during the Soviet occupation.
 The former KGB prison cells are now open to the public.

-The building built in 1912 has had a remarkable role in the recent history of Estonia.
-Arrested Estonian politicians, civil servants, intellectuals, veterans of the War of Independence, but also ordinary people were beaten and tortured there, and then sentenced to death or imprisonment.
+Built in 1912, the building has had a remarkable role in the recent history of Estonia.
+Arrested Estonian politicians, civil servants, intellectuals, veterans of the War of Independence, as well as ordinary people were beaten and tortured there.
+Many were then sentenced to death or imprisonment.
 The prison cells built in the basement have remained a symbol of communist terror to this day.
-Visitors can explore the basement comprising two corridors, six prison cells, and a punishment cell.
+Visitors can explore the basement comprised of two corridors, six prison cells, and a cell for punishment.